Mary Ng: Career

 Ng has worked for over 20 years in the public service, focusing on the areas of education, women's leadership, job-creation, and entrepreneurship.
-Before entering politics, Ng worked in the Government of Ontario in the Province’s Cabinet Office, with the Ministry of the Attorney General of Ontario, and the Ministry of Education of Ontario.
+Before entering politics, Ng worked in the Government of Ontario in the Cabinet Office, with the Ontario Ministry of the Attorney General, and the Ontario Ministry of Education.
 She has also worked for Toronto Metropolitan University (formerly Ryerson) in the President’s Office, and served as Director of Public Appointments in the Office of Prime Minister Justin Trudeau.

-Post Politics
+Post-politics

 In April 2025, Ng was a noted speaker at a plenary session of the WTO's 30th anniversary conference.
 Ng joined trade, business and civil society leaders from around the globe to offer insight on what will shape the organization’s efforts over the next 30 years.

 Federal politics

-Following the resignation of Markham—Thornhill MP John McCallum in February 2017, Ng announced her candidacy for the nomination of the Liberal Party of Canada for the riding.
-Ng won the nomination against two other candidates and went on to win the seat with 51.5% of the vote in a riding by-election held on April 3 that year.
-Ng went on to win the seat again in the 2019 Canadian Federal election with 53.9% of the vote and in the 2021 Canadian Federal election with 61.5% of the vote.
+Following the resignation of Markham—Thornhill MP John McCallum in February 2017, Ng announced her candidacy for the nomination of the Liberal Party for the riding.
+Ng won the nomination against two other candidates and went on to win the seat with 51.5 per cent of the vote in a riding by-election held on April 3 that year.
+Ng went on to win the seat again in the 2019 Canadian federal election with 53.9 per cent of the vote, and in the 2021 Canadian federal election with 61.5 per cent of the vote.

 Member of Parliament

-As the Member of Parliament for Markham-Thornhill, Ng helped to facilitate the government's commitment to invest in Canadian ideas and innovators in the riding by advocating for the inclusion of Markham's tech-innovation hub, VentureLabs, in the Southern Ontario Supercluster.
+Ng helped to facilitate the government's commitment to invest in Canadian ideas and innovators in the riding by advocating for the inclusion of Markham's tech-innovation hub, VentureLabs, in the Southern Ontario Supercluster.
 In June 2019, Ng publicly announced Michael Chan as her re-election campaign co-chair, which led to questions of potential pro-Beijing influence in her campaign.